-- (b) Performance under other contracts is an indicator of an offeror's understanding of the reasons for the law and benefits of the program. - (1) If an offeror prepared a subcontracting plan for another contract, contact the contracting officer responsible for administering the earlier plan to determine if the offeror met the plan's objectives and submitted required reports in a timely manner. - (2) Consider overall compliance in your evaluation, not just whether or not the offeror met the goals established in the plan. - (3) Submission of timely reports is an indication the offeror takes its responsibilities seriously.
+- (b) Performance under other contracts is an indicator of an offeror's understanding of the reasons for the law and benefits of the program. - (1) If an offeror prepared a subcontracting plan for another contract, the contracting officer should contact the contracting officer responsible for administering the earlier plan to determine if the offeror met the plan's objectives and submitted required reports in a timely manner. - (2) The contracting officer shall consider overall compliance in the evaluation, not just whether or not the offeror met the goals established in the plan. - (3) Submission of timely reports is an indication the offeror takes its responsibilities seriously. - (c) The contracting officer shall use the Subcontracting Plan Evaluation Checklist at Appendix 519B and GSAM 519.7 to evaluate an offeror's subcontracting plan.

-- (c) Be flexible and guard against using arbitrary criteria when reviewing a subcontracting plan.
-If an offeror has not submitted a previously-approved commercial or master subcontracting plan, such detailed review may not be necessary.
-The contracting officer may use the Subcontracting Plan Evaluation Checklist at Appendix 519B to identify potential weaknesses that should be called to the offeror's attention. - (1) Remember that a positive goal is required to establish a gauge for measuring results and to provide an incentive for continuing efforts to increase the dollar value of subcontracts placed with small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns.
+- (1) Remember that a positive goal is required to establish a gauge for measuring results and to provide an incentive for continuing efforts to increase the dollar value of subcontracts placed with small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns.
 Carefully scrutinize any subcontracting category (e.g., small business, HUBZone small business, etc.) where the offeror does not specify a goal and accept it only after assuring that no subcontracting opportunities exist.
 If any category with no goal is accepted, the contracting officer must: - (i) Document the file explaining why the goal was accepted; and - (ii) Ensure the subcontracting plan includes an assurance that the contractor will make every effort to continue seeking subcontracting opportunities in the category that lacks a goal. - (2) One measure of the adequacy of a subcontracting plan is that it provides a challenge to the offeror and then builds upon previous achievements in subsequent contracts. - (3) Include in the contract file a basis for determining the subcontracting plan's acceptability. - (d) A contracting officer cannot tell the offeror what its goals must be.
 The contracting officer may tell the offeror what GSA's national goals are.
-Ensure that an offeror's subcontracting plan reflects realistic goals and provide the maximum opportunity practicable to small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns to participate as subcontractors.
+Ensure that an offeror's subcontracting plan reflects realistic goals and provides the maximum opportunity practicable to small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns to participate as subcontractors.
 If necessary, obtain information from the offeror to substantiate the offeror's proposed goals, past performance with respect to subcontracting, and the proposed good faith effort.
 This information may include the names of proposed subcontractors and other such data. - (e) When a contracting officer receives a subcontracting plan with initial offers, provide an opportunity for the SBTA to review the subcontracting plans of those offers in the competitive range.
 Allow the SBTA 5 workdays for review.
 Consider the SBTA's comments in developing a negotiation strategy.